 Lapidary Process

-Once I've picked out a rock I want to work with and the weather is nice and warm, it's time to cut rocks.
+Once I've picked out a rock I want to work with and the weather is nice and warm, it's time to cut the beach rocks.

 Generally, the process starts with taking the rock home to cut it on my tile saw into chunks that are easier to shape down.
 Then I take it to the lapidary machine that has 6 different wheels on it from coarse shaping to fine polishing grits.